isabelsilvacorpus/mind/README.md

 Towards this project, I also employed pretrained sentence BERT embeddings, as made publicly available by Nils Reimers and Iryna Gurevych in 2020.

+Disclaimer: project was develop with limited computational power and time, and so parameters such as # epochs, max iterations, size of data are geared towards these constraints.

 Citations
 Fangzhao Wu, Ying Qiao, Jiun-Hung Chen, Chuhan Wu, Tao Qi, Jianxun Lian, Danyang Liu, Xing Xie, Jianfeng Gao, Winnie Wu and Ming Zhou.
 MIND: A Large-scale Dataset for News Recommendation.
 ACL 2020.